Skip to main content

 Share:

 While organizations are spending a good deal of money protecting their data against unauthorized access from the outside, malicious insiders may pose no less harm.
-According to the 2021 Data Breach Investigation Report [PDF] by Verizon, 36% of all data breaches experienced by large organizations in 2020 were caused by internal actors.
-For small and midsize businesses, it was 44%.
+According to the “Verizon 2024 Data Breach Investigations Report”, 35% of all data breaches experienced by large organizations in 2023 were caused by internal actors.

-Organizations that become victims of malicious insider attacks face many negative consequences: from loss of confidential data, revenue, and clients to reputational harm or even going out of business.
-Let’s look closer at how organizations can detect a malicious insider before they cause harm.
+Organizations that become victims of malicious insider threats face many negative consequences: from loss of confidential data, revenue, and clients to reputational harm or even going out of business.
+Let’s look closer at how your organization can detect malicious insiders before they cause harm.

 What is a malicious insider?